 “This award has only been given out once before and that was for Michael Warner who is also very deserving and someone that played a really important role in my life growing up,” he said.
 “When I think about legacy I think of passing something down and leaving something better than when you found it.

-“I think of all the different ways that Ron’s created the legacy that he’s created and what I thought of first of the legacy he’s created for this industry.
+“I think of all the different ways that Ron’s created a legacy for this industry.
 He’s celebrating 50 years in the adult business — there are OGs and then there are triple OGs like Ron.
 He was on the battleground making sure this industry wasn’t torn apart.
 He always told me his mentality was that if we couldn’t band together, we were going to die."

 Chad acknowledged the many ways that Braverman has shaped his life personally and professionally, and the legacy he’s built within Doc Johnson and the industry as a whole.